Multi Factor Authentication - A Guide for Users

 In the My Account screen, users have the ability to update their own Multi-Factor Authentication preferences, depending on what's been allowed by the System Administrator.
 As MFA is mandatory, everyone is required to have at least one method selected.

-A backup mobile number can be added or updated here, and a new Recovery code can be generated, if you have used or lost the one generated during MFA setup.
+A backup mobile number can be added or updated here, and a new Recovery code can be generated, if you have used or lost the one generated during your initial MFA setup.

 Troubleshooting